itkan/ota-distribution-update/README.md

         {"latestBuildNumber":"1","url":"https://dl.dropboxusercontent.com/s/dssss/manifest.plist","description":"description about latest update"}
 ```
+- in the last line of below code is a json, which will be read by app
+    - latestBuildNumber - put your latest build number i.e. 1 for above case
+    - url - put the direct dropbox url of your manifest file
+    - description - put what has been updated in the new build
 - copy the mock url from apiary and update the below line removing the feature name from end
 ```
 launchController.apiaryUrl = "https://private-1bb4d9-itkan1.apiary-mock.com/builds/"